 Pillow Protector Buyer’s Guide

 A pillow protector, pillow encasing or encasement, and pillow cover are all names for the same item: an all-round protective cover for your pillow.
 Some also refer to it as a ‘pillow slip’ or ‘pillowcase.’
-It is used to protect your pillow from contamination by allergens (dust mites, molds, pollen and other dusts that can activate an allergy), skin cells, bed bugs, bacteria, moisture and often liquid spillages or body fluids.
+It is used to protect your pillow from contamination by allergens (dust mites, molds, pollen and other dust that can activate an allergy), skin cells, bed bugs, bacteria, moisture and often liquid spillages or body fluids.
 Once these get into the filling of your pillow they are next to impossible to remove.

 What you should be looking for are pillow protectors that keep out bed bugs, dust mites, skin cells and smaller liquid contamination such as sweat, saliva or drool, and minor spillages.
 The higher quality pillow covers may also be waterproof, and keep your pillow free from larger liquid contamination such as drinks spillages and even your pets urinating on it.

 It is certainly not hygienic to allow pets on your bed, and certainly not on your pillow.
 Although many pillow protectors claim to be waterproof, not all are.
 Those waterproof pillow encasings we have included in this review are the best of those that claim to be waterproof.
-However, even the best pillow encasements would be liable to fail in event of a major liquid contamination.
+However, even the best pillow encasements would be liable to fail in the event of major liquid contamination.

 So what to look for?
 Here are some of the factors you should consider when purchasing a pillow protector.